 “It’s deeper,” Taylor said, eyes wide.
 “Personal.
 What we’ve hidden from ourselves.”

-The walls quaked, as if listening.
-The air thickened—and Alex was alone.
-The tunnel vanished, replaced by his childhood living room.
-The stench of whiskey hit him, the walls stained with memories—his parents’ voices clashing, glass shattering.
-Shadows rose, faceless yet familiar, shouting: “You’re nothing, Alex!”
+The walls shook, almost as if they were listening.
+The air grew heavier, and suddenly Alex was alone.
+The tunnel disappeared, and he found himself in his childhood living room.
+The smell of whiskey filled the air, and the walls were marked by memories.
+He heard his parents’ voices arguing and glass breaking.
+Shadows appeared, faceless but familiar, yelling: “You’re nothing, Alex!”
 “You broke this family!”
 “It’s all your fault!”

 He staggered, heart pounding.
 This was his terror: abandonment, failure, the chaos he couldn’t fix.
 The shadows lunged, hands outstretched.
 “I can’t save you,” he choked out, “but I can save myself—and them.”
 The figures shrieked and dissolved, the room fading.
 He was back in the tunnel, gasping, a burden lifted.